Skip to main content

 A wide-format specialist added grand-format UV printing and dye-sub fabric output.
 Their existing trade customers had been outsourcing both capabilities elsewhere.
 The challenge: most customers did not know the new equipment existed.

-Great Reach built a one-touch announcement mailing to 890 existing trade accounts: a 6×9 letter with a 4×4 fabric swatch and a 3×5 UV-printed sample card tucked into the envelope.
+The studio sent a one-touch announcement mailing to 890 existing trade accounts: a 6×9 letter with a 4×4 fabric swatch and a 3×5 UV-printed sample card tucked into the envelope.
 Headline: “Stop outsourcing what we can now do in-house, faster.”

 Result: 81 responses (9.1%), 34 converted to first jobs within 60 days.
 Average first job value: $1,580.
 Total first-90-day revenue attributed: $53,720 from a $4,400 mailing investment.